Lalitkumar4/3D-card-hover-effect/README.md

 This project is a demonstration of a 3D card hover effect.
 It is based on a tutorial by developedbyed.

+This project requires a live server to work properly.

 You can see the live demo [here](https://lalitkumar4.github.io/3D-card-hover-effect/).

 ## Credits